javanhut/Vem/docs/tutorial.md

 ### Keybindings not working

 Some platforms have quirks with modifier key reporting.
-ProjectVem includes workarounds, but if you experience issues:
+Vem includes workarounds, but if you experience issues:

 1. Check the console output for debug messages
 2. See `DEBUG_FINDINGS.md` for known platform issues